 If you do see that effect on your stickers or labels, ask for a replacement or your money back.

-Giving the wrong color values in artwork
+- Giving the wrong colour values in artwork

-The printer cannot print the required color
+- The printer cannot print the required colour

 Delamination happens when the transparent, plastic film applied to the sticker to protect it, starts to separate from the printed media below.